MotherDuck-Open-Source/sql-tutorial/intro-sql-1.md

 ### Add a Calculated Column

 You can also add a calculated column to your results.
-For example, if you want to calculate the average of two columns, english_score and history_score, you can do this:
+For example, if you want to calculate the average of two columns, `english_score` and `history_score`, you can do this:

 ```SQL
 SELECT name, english_score, history_score,